 But your trip isn’t over just because you leave Austin ….

 If you missed Southside Market & Barbecue in Elgin, you’re in luck because they also have a Bastrop location.
 You can still get your barbecue fix if you neglected to satisfy that itch in Elgin or Austin.

 As you follow State Highway 71 on its zigzag through Bastrop, you can’t miss the enormous Buc-ee’s store calling you to stop at one of their 100-plus gas pumps or countless — and spotless — bathroom stalls.
 If you consider yourself a germophobe, you’ll be happy to sanitize your hands next to the toilet or urinal, then wash your hands on the way out of the restroom and avoid touching any doors until you get back to your vehicle.
 But don’t leave before you check out all the cool things they have to buy — Buc-ee’s branded stuff, leather goods, Yeti coolers, and much more!

 Now that you’ve had your biological break and bought your Buc-ee’s swag, you’re ready for the next leg of your journey.

 If you were to complete this road trip in the reverse order, Schobel’s Restaurant in Columbus would be the first reason why.
 This place has been serving up great food since 1979, and their breakfast is can’t-miss.
 Even if you have to drag yourself out of bed way earlier than you want to get up, do it.
 Why?
 Oh, you’ll see.

 Happy road tripping!

-Feature photo: Flickr user Jeremy Keith, creative commons licensed.
+Featured photo: Flickr user Jeremy Keith, Creative Commons licensed.